Does Homeowners Insurance Cover Fire?

 Typically, your homeowners insurance covers accidental fires in and around your home.
 And since your home is probably one of your largest investments, if something like a fire damages it, it’s important that you are protected.
 That’s what homeowners insurance coverage is for.

 While no one likes to think about the prospect of damage to their home, fire and related damages are one of the top causes of severe claims.
-Fire damage is responsible for 35% of the total value of all insured homeowners losses in the U.S.,1 which is why it’s important to understand what your homeowners policy covers, in case you incur such a loss.
+In fact, fire damage is responsible for 24% of the total value of all insured homeowners losses in the U.S.1 That's why it’s important to understand what your homeowners policy covers in case you incur such a loss.

 Generally, a homeowners policy includes several types of coverages, including: